North Korea Conducts Missile Tests While Bolton Meets With Officials In Seoul

 The move by Pyongyang is seen as tactic to pressure the U.S. as it tries to get nuclear negotiations with Korea back on track.
 Even so, it is considered less provocative than 2017 tests of North Korea's ICBMs, which are capable of reaching the U.S.

-It comes as National Security Adviser John Bolton, a hardliner on relations with North Korea, is meeting with South Korean officials in Seoul to discuss strengthening the U.S.-South Korea alliance.
+It comes close on the heels of National Security Adviser John Bolton, a hardliner on relations with North Korea, meeting with South Korean officials in Seoul to discuss strengthening the U.S.-South Korea alliance.

 It also follows a warning less than a week ago from North Korea that exercises planned between the U.S. and South Korea could jeopardize further denuclearization talks.